-- 2. The outlet's state is described by three descriptors: - State describes the outlet's current state (On/Off). - Pending State describes the state the outlet is currently transitioning to, if it is in the process of switching.

-- Time To Action describes the time left before the pending action will take place.
+- 2. The outlet's state is described by three descriptors: - State describes the outlet's current state (On/Off). - Pending State describes the state the outlet is currently transitioning to, if it is in the process of switching. - Time To Action describes the time left before the pending action will take place.
 This is adjusted using Delays. - 3.
 Select the operation you wish to perform: - On/Off turns on/off the selected outlet. - For an outlet currently on, Reboot cycles the outlet off, then back on after the reboot hold delay.
-For an outlet currently off, Reboot turns the outlet on. - Cancel will cancel the current operation if it has not been completed yet. - Reset kW Hours will reset the total Energy measured in kWh for the selected outlet. - 4.
-For operations involving the state of the outlet, setting Delay to True will use the current Delay configuration for each outlet when performing the selected operation.
+For an outlet currently off, Reboot turns the outlet on. - Cancel will cancel the current operation if it has not been completed yet. - Reset kW Hours will reset the total Energy measured in kWh for the selected outlet.

+- 4. For operations involving the state of the outlet, setting Delay to True will use the current Delay configuration for each outlet when performing the selected operation.
 Delays are configured in "Outlet Configuration". - 5.
 Select Submit to issue the action.

-4.1.2 Alarms & Warnings
+5.1.2 Alarms & Warnings

 The Alarms & Warnings page allows users to establish alarm or warning conditions (hereafter referred to as "Events") for each power and circuit readings.
 Events are triggered when a measurement exceeds a user-defined threshold, either going above the threshold ("high-trip") or below it ("low-trip").
 Events are displayed in different sections, based on the device or measurement the Event is associated with.
-Each Event can have one or more Actions to be taken when the Event occurs.
+Each Event can have one or more Actions to be taken when the Event occurs

 - 1. State: Shows the status of each Event. - Empty: No alert condition. - : This symbol indicates that this particular "Warning" Event has been tripped.
-A tripped Warning Event displays in orange. - A : This symbol indicates that this particular "Alarm" Event has been tripped.
-A tripped Alarm Event displays in red. - : This symbol will indicate that this Event has been acknowledged by user after being tripped.
-It will remain this way until the condition being measured by this Event returns to normal (i.e. ceases to exceed the trigger threshold for this Event.)

-- 2. Configuration: Add/Delete/Modify Alarms & Warnings.

-- 🗷: Modify existing Alarms & Warnings.

-- Delete Existing Alarms & Warnings.

-- 3. Notification: Notify user of tripped Events, and request acknowledgment.

-- Empty: No alert condition.
+A tripped Warning Event displays in orange. - A: This symbol indicates that this particular "Alarm" Event has been tripped.
+A tripped Alarm Event displays in red. - This symbol will indicate that this Event has been acknowledged by user after being tripped.
+It will remain this way until the condition being measured by this Event returns to normal (i.e. ceases to exceed the trigger threshold for this Event.) - 2.
+Configuration: Add/Delete/Modify Alarms & Warnings. - 🖸 : Add new Alarms & Warnings. - 🗷 : Modify existing Alarms & Warnings. - Delete Existing Alarms & Warnings. - 3.
+Notification: Notify user of tripped Events, and request acknowledgment. - Empty: No alert condition. - 🗹 : Acknowledge button.
+When a Warning or Alarm Event has occurred; the user can click on this symbol to acknowledge the Event and stop the unit from sending any more notifications about it.
+(Note: Clicking this symbol does not clear the Warning or Alarm Event, it just stops the notifications from repeating.)

-- 4. The actual conditions for the various Alarms & Warnings settings are shown here.
+4. The actual conditions for the various Alarms & Warnings settings are shown here.

-4.1.2.1 Alarms & Warnings Configuration
+5.1.2.1 Alarms & Warnings Configuration